ros-mobile-robots/diffbot/README.md

 - `diffbot_gazebo`: Simulation specific launch and configuration files for DiffBot
 - `diffbot_navigation`: move_base launch and configuration files (TODO: tbd)

+## Perception

+To allow object detection with the RPi Camera the Raspberry Pi 4 B will be upated with a Google Coral USB Accelerator.

 ## DiffBot Control in Gazebo

 ```console